gatsoevaulyana/moviesApp/README.md

 3. Run Mongo DB, type in the terminal/command line:

 ```
-linux: mongod
-windows: mongod.exe
+windows: mongod.exe => mongo.exe
 ```

 4. Run server part of the application.
-In the app folder, run the command
+In the api folder, run the command

 ```
-cd api
+cd api =>
 yarn start
 or
 npm run start
 ```

 5. Run client side of the application.
-In the app folder, run the command
+In the cli folder, run the command

 ```
-cd cli
+cd cli =>
 yarn start
 or
 npm run start